leviathaninvest/.github/profile/README.md

 ## Overview

-Welcome to the Leviathan Private Equity Investment Management Incorporated (Pty) Ltd (“LEVIATHAN”) Official Github.
+Welcome to the Leviathan Investment Management Incorporated (Pty) Ltd (“LEVIATHAN”) Official Github.
 We are a Private Equity Investment Management Company focused on generating outsized returns for our Limited Partners.

 ## Mission and Vision